The Center for Real Estate Law

 » Watch "Urban Agriculture: A New Industry that Needs Transactional Attorneys" Online

 The Real Estate Law Student Group at John Marshall is an umbrella organization with two sub-groups: the Real Estate Law Student Group of Lambda Alpha International and the Real Estate Law Student Chapter of the U.S. Green Building Council.
 This student-led group organizes events where leading real estate lawyers and professionals come to John Marshall to discuss topics and careers in commercial real estate law and business.
 Student leaders work closely with the Center to make this work relevant and important.

-The Center organizes periodic excursions in Chicago for real estate degree candidates to tour notable commercial real estate projects.
-Degree candidates learn about the project from the attorneys and dealmakers.
-One of our most popular programs, the Site Visit, allows candidates to see commercial real estate in action.
-The Center has toured impressive sites, such as the Merchandise Mart, the Sullivan Center, the Joffrey Ballet's new State Street location, The Legacy luxury condominium by Mesa Development, and the Chicago Transit Authority's downtown headquarters.
+The Center organizes periodic excursions in Chicago to enable students to tour notable commercial real estate projects and learn about the project from the attorneys and other professionals.
+The Center has taken students to the Merchandise Mart, the Sullivan Center, the Joffrey Ballet's new State Street location, The Legacy luxury condominium by Mesa Development, an office building at 111 West Jackson and 30 North LaSalle, and the Chicago Transit Authority's downtown headquarters.